-Fall allergy season is upon us, and if you're one who suffers, you know all too well what this entails.
-Itchy eyes, runny nose, scratchy throat, sneezing.
+Fall allergy season is upon us, and if you're one who suffers, you know all too well what this entails: itchy eyes, runny nose, scratchy throat, sneezing, and more.
 Here are 7 tips for fall allergy relief.

 Mouth breathing becomes the norm at least until a few hard frosts squelch the offenders.
 Namely ragweed and mold, both of which reach their zenith just as we ready for back-to-school schedules.
 Hay gets a bad wrap on this one and has nothing to do with what we typically refer to as hay fever, also known as seasonal allergic rhinitis.